IIT (BHU) Varanasi: Departments

 Indian Institute of Technology (BHU) has 11 engineering departments, 3 science departments, 3 schools, and a humanities department:

 Academics

 Undergraduate programme

 IIT (BHU) Varanasi offers four-year instructional programs for the degree of Bachelor of Technology (BTech) and five-year programs for Integrated Dual Degree (IDD).
 The IDD program offers both BTech and MTech degrees.
-Admission to all programs is expressly through the Joint Entrance Examination conducted by the Indian Institutes of Technology.
+Admission to all programs is expressly through the Joint Entrance Examination – Advanced conducted by the Indian Institutes of Technology.
 Earlier half of the intake for Pharmaceutical sciences was through JEE and the other half through BHU-PMT.
-But after the college was converted into an IIT, intake for BTech and the IDD in Pharmaceutical sciences (now Pharmaceutical Engineering and Technology) is exclusively through Joint Entrance Exam.
+But after the college was converted into an IIT, intake for BTech and the IDD in Pharmaceutical sciences (now Pharmaceutical Engineering and Technology) is exclusively through Joint Entrance Examination - Advanced.

 Postgraduate programme

 Postgraduate courses offer Master of Technology (MTech) and PhD degrees.
 Admissions to the MTech program are made through the Graduate Aptitude Test in Engineering (GATE) conducted jointly by Indian Institute of Science and Indian Institutes of Technology.
 For admission into the various PhD courses, one can apply through the official institute website.
 The application brochure is released on the same.